 "The American upbringing is more child-centric…[and] definitely about making sure your kids are comfortable, something that we really do not care so much about in Paris," explains Mars.
-"The French way is all about respecting rules, tons of rules, doing things very much comme il faut (the way it should be)."
+"The French way is all about respecting rules—tons of rules—and doing things very much comme il faut, meaning, the way it should be."

-When it comes to addressing adults (and people of all ages, for that matter), Mars says, "There is an international agreement here: Children need to say hello and look people in the eyes."
-At 4 or 5, kids are taught to greet adults with "bonjour, madame" or "bonjour, monsieur" as a sign of respect.
-The same goes for addressing other kids.
-Laid-back greetings like "hey" or "yo" are strictly banned from the books, says Mars.
+When it comes to addressing adults (and people of all ages, for that matter), Mars says, "Children must say hello and look people in the eyes."
+At age four or five, youngsters are taught to greet adults with "bonjour, madame" or "bonjour, monsieur" as a sign of respect.
+The same goes for addressing other kids, too: Laid-back greetings like "hey" or "yo" are strictly verboten, she adds.

 "Kids do not choose their outfits until a little later in life," explains Mars.
 "It is very important to us to have well-dressed children, and most of my French friends would rather die than let their children go out in sweatpants if they don't have P.E."

 Their approach to fashion goes back to respect, and it's something kids carry with them into adulthood, says Mars.
 "You go to school, so you need to be dressed properly even if there is no uniform.
 You go to a birthday party, you need to be at your best."
 And by "best," Mars means no short skirts with heels, no white socks with black shoes, and, "no Crocs—whatever the occasion."
 (Now that's something we can get behind.)

 Contrary to the American habit of snacking often (and usually on unhealthy, processed foods), the French and their kids eat breakfast, lunch, maybe an afternoon snack, and then dinner—with no chips or juice boxes on the side.
 Mealtime is always a scheduled occurrence, which is probably also the reason that the French have the utmost self-control when it comes to what, and when, they eat.

 Mealtime Is A Family Affair